zusman/RNAseq_Drosophila/README.md

 This pipeline was created as part of an assessment exercise.

 **Obejective:**
-To analyze the Human samples for RNA Seq analysis with steps categorizing the base RNA Seql pipeline.
-The human samples and genomes indexing was not possible to run on the personal computers.
-Although I tried but failed at HDD space, after running for over 60 hours on the personal computer.
-See details in the Task.ppt file.
+RNA seq analysis of Drosophila samples

 **Sample set:**
-In oder to retain the essence of the assessment exercise, similar steps were carried out but on a smaller sample.
 The sample set comprises of 7 samples of drosophila.
 Available here:
 https://zenodo.org/records/6457007

 **Note that once downloaded, these samples can be placed in the folder data-> fastq and salmon->fastq to run the pipeline. **

 **Methods:**
 Following steps were conducted as part of the pipeline: